karx/karx.github.io/YTKrta/doc/README.md

 The perspective
 * Improve the experience for [some segment of customers]
 - the consumers consuming this infine sea of Twitch/Youtube/Instagram/Twitter infuencers data

+## desc1
+YTKarta is an engagement enhancement system, designed developed and maintained by Akriya Technologies.